 A Maine lobster has 19 body parts!

 The hard red substance is the roe or the eggs of the female lobster.
-It is also called the coral because because of the deep red color .
+It is also called the coral because of the deep red color.
 The roe will be black and will appear gelatin-like if your lobster is under-cooked.
 It is edible but can also be rinsed out.
 Learn more about what’s inside a lobster.

 The green substance is the liver, also known as tamale.
 It can be rinsed out of the cooked lobster.

-A lobster with only one claw is called a Cull and are often a good deal at the local lobster pound.
+A lobster with only one claw is called a Cull and is often a good deal at the local lobster pound.

 It can take several molts for a lobster to grow back its claw.
-If your lobster arrives alive it is fine to cook up the lobster and its dropped or broken off claw.
+If your lobster arrives alive it is fine to cook up the lobster and its dropped or broken off claws.